turbot/steampipe-plugin-vanta/docs/index.md

   plugin = "vanta"

   # A personal API token to access Vanta API
+  # This is only required while querying `vanta_evidence` table.
   # To generate an API token, refer: https://developer.vanta.com/docs/quick-start#1-make-an-api-token
   # api_token = "97GtVsdAPwowRToaWDtgZtILdXI_agszONwajQslZ1o"

-  # Session Id of your current vanta session
+  # Session ID of your current vanta session
+  # Set the value of `connect.sid` cookie from a logged in Vanta browser session
-  # Required to access tables that using the https://app.vanta.com/graphql endpoint
+  # Required to access tables that are using the https://app.vanta.com/graphql endpoint
   # session_id = "s:3nZSteamPipe1fSu4iNV_1TB5UTesTToGK.zVANtaplugintest+GVxPvQffhnFY3skWlfkceZxXKSCjc"
 }
 ```